hxtree/galaxyops/README.md

 ## Overview

-Running multiple cloud applications without a robust architectural framework leads to chaos.
-The @galaxyops provides a comprehensive cloud architecture solution, emphasizing modern DevOps practices on AWS.
+Running multiple applications on AWS without a robust architectural framework may lead to chaos. @galaxyops is a comprehensive cloud architecture solution, emphasizing modern DevOps practices on AWS.
 This repository lays the groundwork for enterprise software landscapes, ensuring scalability and maintainability across projects.

 ## Features